cavenator/PrinterScenario/README.md

 The supervisor strategy currently has the printer terminate and provide each user a list of their remaining documents if the printer has to restart itself X amount of times within a time limit.
 One could easily adjust the restart frequently and experiment with the scenario if desired.

 To execute from command line, "mvn compile exec:java" (even though it was built in Scala).
 You could always execute Main from within your favorite IDE too.

+If you would prefer to execute the jar instead, be sure you execute maven's package goal "mvn package".
+Then you should be able to execute the jar by typing "java -jar <relative path to jar>" (granted java is in your classpath).